Kicking Horse Resort: History

 The resort applied for an expanded Master Plan, which was approved in 2009.
 In 2011, the resort was sold to Resorts of the Canadian Rockies, the current owners.

 Lifts

 The hill is served primarily by a high-speed gondola, the Golden Eagle Express, that rises from the base area to the peak.
 Two smaller chairlifts also operate from the base area, a fixed-grip quad (Catamount) and a fixed-grip double (Pioneer - a relic from Whitetooth days).
 Another fixed-grip quad (Stairway to Heaven) serves the upper areas to the north of the gondola, including the third bowl.
 Uphill capacity is generally limited, however, and most skiers need to return to the summit via the gondola at the base of the mountain.

+Incidents

+On March 10th, 2025, gondola cabin #15 broke from apparent metal failure of the connecting arm.
+The cabin only fell a few feet and no serious injuries were reported.
+Ski patrollers, aided by a helicopter, cleared the cabins over a period of at least 6 hours.

 Winter activities

 Kicking Horse is frequented by skiers, snowboarders, snowskaters and telemarkers.

 Annual average snowfall is 730 cm (290") at the mid-mountain station and higher in the alpine.
 The total in boundary ski area is over 3400 Acres.
 The slopes are well known for the light and dry snow, dubbed Champagne Powder.
 The resort is open for skiing from mid December to mid April, and for mountain biking and sightseeing from late June to early October.